 Conclusion

-There are a lot of big and small differences between backpacking tents but investing the time to find the right one is worth it.
-Whether you are counting – and minimizing – ounces, or don’t mind the extra weight if it means you get to spread out at the end of a long day, we hope out guide has you pitching your perfect tent this backpacking season.
-Happy trails!
+There are a lot of big and small differences between backpacking tents but investing There’s a lot to consider when choosing the perfect shelter for your backcountry adventures – single or double wall, freestanding or non-freestanding, size, and price.
+We’ve tried out as many options as possible to help minimize the stress of figuring out which is the best for you.
+Whether you are counting – and minimizing – ounces, or don’t mind the extra weight if it means you get to spread out at the end of a long day, we hope our guide has you pitching your perfect tent this backpacking season.